rxcomm/pyaxo/examples/README.md

      ./create_states.py

-This will set up the
-database to include both name1 and name2 identities.
+This will set up two databases - one for each of the name1 and name2 identities.

-(In most cases, the two identities will be different people, and so the logistics of doing this will be simpler).
+The databases will be unencrypted.
+You can set a passphrase with the dbpassphrase kwarg, or leave it out to have the system prompt for a passphrase.

 Then create several text files to encrypt.
 Encrypt a file from name1 -> name2 using the following command: